 Add to your reading list

-Books can be bookmarked directly from your reading list.
+Add resources directly to your reading list.

 1. Navigate to where you would like to add the bookmark so the red Action Bar displays.